 All Asper School of Business students are encouraged to apply to the Co-op Program.
-Entrance is competitive based on students' GPA, standing within the degree program, successful completion of pre-requisite course (IDM 1010), as well as their motivation for joining the program and written communication skills as evidenced in the application package.
-Students must be registered full-time in the undergraduate program as outlined in the undergraduate calendar (at least 60% of the credit hours of the full year program i.e., nine credit hours per term).
+Entrance is competitive based on GPA, standing within the degree program, motivation for joining the program and written communication skills as evidenced in the application package.
+Students must be registered full-time in the Undergraduate Program as outlined in the Undergraduate Calendar (at least 60% of the credit hours of the full year program i.e., nine credit hours per term).
 Full admission into the program will be contingent on a student's ability to secure a work term.
-If a student does not secure a work term, they are to speak to a co-op coordinator to identify their options.
-For further information, refer to the undergraduate program calendar and rules and regulations.
+If a student does not secure a work term, they are to speak to a Co-op Coordinator to identify their options.
+For further information, refer to the Undergraduate Program Calendar and Rules and Regulations.